Deterministic Suffix-reading Automata: Introduction

 \item Inspired by the above observation, we present a restriction to the definition of DSA, called \emph{strong DSA} (Section~\ref{sec:strong}).
 We show that minimal strong DSAs can in fact be derived from the canonical DFA, through our derivation procedure.
 This provides more insights into our derivation procedure and in some sense explains better the capabilities of our procedure. \end{itemize}

 This introductory work on DSAs opens several threads for future research.
 We discuss a few of them in the Conclusion (Section~\ref{sec:conclusion}).
 A shorter version of this work appeared in the conference proceedings~\cite{DBLP:journals/corr/abs-2410-22761}.
-Section~\ref{sec:strong} in this version is completely new and does not appear in the conference proceedings.
+In the current version, Section~\ref{sec:strong} is completely new and does not appear in the conference proceedings.

 \paragraph*{Related work.} The closest to our work is~\cite{giammarresi1999deterministic} which introduces DGAs, and gives a procedure to derive DGAs from DFAs.
 The focus however is on getting DGAs with as few states as possible.
 The observations presented in Section~\ref{sec:minim-some-observ} of our work, also apply for state-minimality: the same example shows that in order to get a DSA with fewer states, one may have to start with a bigger DFA.
 This is in sharp contrast to the DGA setting, where the derivation procedure of \cite{giammarresi1999deterministic} yields a minimal DGA (in the number of states) when applied on the canonical DFA.
 The problem of deriving DGAs with minimal total-size was left open in~\cite{giammarresi1999deterministic}, and continues to remain so, to the best of our knowledge.
 Expression automata~\cite{DBLP:conf/wia/HanW04} allow regular expressions as transition labels.
 This model was already considered in~\cite{DBLP:journals/tc/BrzozowskiM63} to convert automata to regular expressions.
 Every DFA can be converted to a two state expression automaton with a regular expression connecting them.
 A model of deterministic Expression automata (DEA) was proposed in~\cite{DBLP:conf/wia/HanW04} with restrictions that limit the expressive power.
 An algorithm to convert a DFA to a DEA, by repeated state elimination, is proposed in~\cite{DBLP:conf/wia/HanW04}.
 The resulting DEA is minimal in the number of states.
 Minimization of NFAs was studied in~\cite{DBLP:journals/siamcomp/JiangR93} and shown to be hard.
 Succinctness of models with different features, like alternation, two-wayness, pebbles, and a notion of concurrency, has been studied in~\cite{DBLP:journals/tcs/GlobermanH96}.